Ginger Snaps Baking Affairs

 This recipe makes enough to frost 12 cupcakes (or one dozen).

-I used this frosting on these black velvet cupcakes and also this chocolate cake.
+I used this frosting on these black velvet cupcakes and on this Halloween black velvet cake.
 You could pretty much use it on any Halloween treat or even on some homemade brownies!

 If you want to layer a cake with it, I recommend 1.5x the recipe for any 2 or 3 layered cake.
 If making a sheet cake, there's no need to make extra.